Divine Mercy University/McLean Hospital – Harvard Collaboration for Spirituality and Mental Health Research

 When There is No Cure (CAN)

-Dr. Marmarosh and Dr. Hollman are collaborating with Harvard Medical School oncologists to develop an APP for patients diagnosed with Multiple Myeloma, an incurable blood cancer.
-The APP will address symptoms, side effects of treatment, and positive psychological interventions (eg. hope, gratitude, faith, and meaning).
-Once the APP is developed, the researchers will study the effectiveness of the APP in a randomized controlled trial and seek FDA approval.
+Dr. Marmarosh and Dr. Hollman collaborated with Harvard Medical School oncologists to develop an APP for patients diagnosed with Multiple Myeloma, an incurable blood cancer.
+The APP addresses symptoms, treatment side effects, and positive psychological interventions (e.g., hope, gratitude, faith, and meaning).
+Together, the researchers developed the APP and completed a Randomized Control Trial to determine its effectiveness.
+A presentation of the findings is planned for the 2026 American Society for Hematology conference.

 Spirituality and the Brain